reocat/android_kernel_build/kleaf/docs/workspace.md

 ## Legacy `WORKSPACE` support

+**Warning**: Support of non-Bzlmod builds are deprecated and will be removed in Android 16 branches.
+Information below are outdated and not supported with Bzlmod enabled.

 ### Using the provided `WORKSPACE` file

 Usually, the common kernel is checked out to `common/`.
 In this case, it is